Craftiee/circuitarium-mcp/SUPPORT.md

 ## Compatibility scope

-The `0.2.x` CRUMBLE integration supports the observed CRUMB 1.3.5 Unity-era file format only.
+The current CRUMBLE integration supports the observed CRUMB 1.3.5 Unity-era file format only.
 CRUMB 2.x/Godot support and live simulation control are not currently provided.
 Unknown formats should be reported as compatibility gaps rather than silently treated as supported.

+The Logisim-evolution integration targets version 4.1.0.
+Static inspection is available without Java; runtime-backed project statistics, truth tables, and test vectors require a separately configured official 4.1.0 all-JAR.

-For installation, billing, gameplay, or product-support questions about CRUMB, contact its developer through the official CRUMB support channels.
+For installation, billing, gameplay, or product-support questions about a simulator, contact that simulator's maintainers through its official support channels.

 ## Security reports